Reasons Why Bodybuilders are More Ripped Than Powerlifters

 While the bodybuilders have ripped physiques with a focus on muscle aesthetics and symmetry, the powerlifters are usually heavier and don’t show much muscle definition.
 In this article, we’ll try to understand what causes this disparity.

-A bodybuilder’s goal is to build muscle mass and a powerlifter focuses on lifting heavier weights.
+A bodybuilder’s goal is to build muscle mass and have lower amounts of body fat, while a powerlifter focuses on lifting heavier weights and does not typically care too much about their physique.
 The different goals need both types of athletes to follow different types of training routines.

-Bodybuilders use training splits to work one or two muscle groups in a day and will often wait a week before training the same muscle group again.
-Powerlifters, on the other hand, focus on the three basic lifts – squats, deadlifts and squats and might even perform them every day.
+Bodybuilders use training splits to work one or two muscle groups in a day and will often wait a few days, to a week before training the same muscle group again.
+They will use a lot of accessory movements to attack the muscles from different angles as well.

 Time Under Tension

-The main objective of powerlifters is to move big weights and they try doing it as quickly as possible so it doesn’t put unnecessary tension on their muscles and joints.
-Bodybuilders lift weights to break their muscle tissue so it can grow back bigger and stronger.
+The main objective of powerlifters is to move big weights and they try doing it as quickly as possible, so it doesn’t put unnecessary tension on their muscles and joints.
+Bodybuilders lift weights to break down their muscle tissue so it can grow back bigger and stronger, which will incorporate time under tension far more.

-The bodybuilders experiment with the time under tension and change it up to shock their muscles.
-Bodybuilders take shorter rest times between sets to annihilate their muscles while the powerlifters don’t start the next set until they have recovered from the fatigue.
+The bodybuilders experiment with the time under tension and change it up to, in the words of 7x Mr. Olympia champion, Arnold Schwarzenegger, “shock the muscles”.
+Bodybuilders take shorter rest times between sets to really annihilate their muscles while the powerlifters don’t start the next set until they have completely recovered from the fatigue, which can take minutes.

 Bodybuilders follow nutrition plans which take into account their micro and macronutrients.
-Protein, carbs, and fats play a big role in a bodybuilder’s diet, whereas the powerlifters usually focus on meeting their daily calorie goals.
+Protein, fats, and carbs play a big role in a bodybuilder’s diet, as typically every meal is measured out, especially during a prep.
+On the flip side, the powerlifters usually focus on meeting their daily calorie goals, and less on the food sources and macronutrients.

-Bodybuilders stick to a strict diet and might even follow diets like keto, intermediate fasting, IIFYM, etc. Powerlifters don’t hold themselves back from any type of food if their daily calorie limit allows it.
+Bodybuilders stick to a strict diet plan, typically year round, and might even follow diet trends such as keto, intermediate fasting, IIFYM, etc. Powerlifters don’t usually hold themselves back from any type of food if their daily calorie limit allows it.
 In short, a powerlifter’s normal meal could well be a bodybuilder’s cheat meal.

 Higher Reps and Chasing the Pump

-Powerlifters stick to lifting big weights for a smaller number of reps as their goal is to set a 1RM in a powerlifting meet.
-In their training, powerlifters at max could perform 5-10 reps on an exercise.
+Powerlifters stick to lifting big weights for a smaller number of reps as their end goal is to set a 1RM in a powerlifting meet.
+Many times in their training, powerlifters at max could perform 5-10 reps on an exercise, which is relatively low.

-Bodybuilders use muscle hypertrophy to grow their muscles which usually makes them do 8-15 reps in every set.
-Bodybuilders are known to be chasers of muscle pumps and use techniques like mind-muscle connection and visualization to achieve it.
+Bodybuilders on the other hand use muscle hypertrophy to grow their muscles which usually makes them do 8-15 reps in every set.
+Bodybuilders are known to be chasers of muscle pumps, and to obtain those pumps they use and emphasize techniques like mind-muscle connection and visualization to achieve it.

-Bodybuilders also use advanced training techniques like supersets, drop-sets, blood flow restriction training (BFR), intraset stretching and many more to torcher their muscles into growing.
+Bodybuilders also use advanced training techniques like supersets where they perform two exercises back to back with no rest in between, drop-sets where there are multiple sets performed and the weight is dropped after each set, blood flow restriction training (BFR), intra-set stretching and many more to torcher their muscles into growing.

 Use of Machines